 Advanced diagnosis and treatment

-Mayo Clinic laboratories are equipped with the advanced technology doctors need to carefully analyze the gene mutations in your cancer cells in order to help choose the most appropriate treatment for you.
-Mayo Clinic is the first in the United States to offer a genomic diagnostic test for a type of lymphoma.
+- Advanced laboratory technology.
+Mayo Clinic laboratories are equipped with the advanced technology doctors need to carefully analyze your cancer cells in order to help choose the most appropriate treatment for you.

-And because Mayo Clinic is a leader in lymphoma research, you may also have access to the latest treatments by way of clinical research studies (clinical trials).
+- Access to clinical trials.
+As Mayo Clinic is a leader in lymphoma research, you may also have access to the latest treatments by way of clinical research studies.

-In addition, each week Mayo Clinic lymphoma specialists hold a multidisciplinary meeting to discuss treatment options (tumor board).
-These meetings include radiation oncologists, hematologists and others from Mayo Clinic campuses in Jacksonville, Florida, Scottsdale, Arizona, and Rochester, Minnesota.
-So no matter which Mayo Clinic campus you go to for your care, you benefit from the collective expertise of the lymphoma team.
+- A team of experts focused on your care.
+Each week Mayo Clinic lymphoma specialists hold a multidisciplinary meeting to discuss treatment options (tumor board).
+These meetings include radiation oncologists, hematologists and others from Mayo Clinic campuses in Jacksonville, Florida; Scottsdale, Arizona; and Rochester, Minnesota.
+No matter which Mayo Clinic campus you go to for your care, you benefit from the collective expertise of the lymphoma team.

 Survivorship clinics for follow-up care

 Mayo Clinic offers services for people who have completed Hodgkin's lymphoma treatment through cancer survivorship clinics.
 Follow-up medical care is important for every person who has gone through treatment for Hodgkin's lymphoma.
-The survivorship clinic offers evaluation for physical and psychological side effects, as well as provides plans for follow-up care and healthy living after cancer treatment.
-Sometimes follow-up care involves blood tests or bone marrow tests.
+The survivorship clinic offers evaluation for physical and psychological side effects, and provides plans for follow-up care and healthy living after cancer treatment.
+Sometimes follow-up care involves blood tests or imaging tests.

 Expertise and rankings

 Mayo Clinic doctors are leaders in conducting clinical trials of Hodgkin's lymphoma treatments that are more effective and less toxic.